tsvetan2/monolithic-petclinic-group3/readme.md

-# Breaking The Monolith
+# Breaking The Monolith Group 3

 The purpose of this fork is to be a monolithic mess.
 You can use it to break and extract microservices.
 As the PetClinic is continuously deployed you need to make small changes that preserve the behaviour.
 The tasks involve refactoring, TDD, branch by abstraction and introducing an event bus.